DISTANCE

 Deferrals

-Any deferrals to the following years Race must be requested by emailing the event team at events@gbultras.com no later than 8 weeks prior to the event subject to payment of an administration fee.
+Any deferrals to the following years Race must be requested no later than 8 weeks prior to the event subject to payment of an administration fee.
 No deferral requests will be permitted after this time.
-Click here to pay the Admin Fee.
+To initiate the transfer of your place to another runner, there is an admin fee which can be paid here.

 Please note that a deferral is permitted for 1 year only (unless due to pregnancy – please see GB Ultras Pregnancy Deferral Policy below).